kytos/documentation/tutorials/napps/development_environment_setup.rst

 Setting up your dev environment
 ###############################

 ..
-NOTE:: We tested this tutorial on Ubuntu.
-But feel free to adapt to your preferred Linux distribution.
+NOTE:: We tested this tutorial on Ubuntu, but feel free to adapt to your preferred Linux distribution.

 ********
 Overview
 ********

-This tutorial shows how to setup your development environment to contribute to Kytos Ecosystem code (python-openflow, kyco, kytos NApps and so on).
-With this setup you will also be able to run the *Kytos Controller* (|kyco|_).
+This tutorial shows how to setup your development environment in order to run the latest Kytos Ecosystem code (python-openflow, kyco, kytos NApps, ...) and contribute to it.

 ..
-NOTE:: Do not use this method to install Kytos in production environments.
+DANGER:: Do not use this procedure to install Kytos in production environments.
-   This setup is not suitable for production.
+   This setup is for development only.

 ..
 CAUTION:: Code to be run in terminal begins with the dollar sign ($).
 If you copy and paste, don't forget to skip this symbol.

-The average time to go through it is: ``10 min``
+The average time to go through it is: ``10 min``.

 What you will learn
 ===================

-* How to create an isolated environment for development
+* How to create an isolated environment for development;
-* How to install the Kytos Projects in a development environment
+* How to install the Kytos Projects in a development environment;
-* How to install Mininet
+* How to install Mininet.

 ********************************
 Installing required dependencies
 ********************************

 In order to start using and coding with Kytos, you need a few required dependencies.
-One of them is Python 3.6 and it has a special procedure for Ubuntu older than 16.10.
+One of them is Python 3.6 that needs an additional step for Ubuntu older than 16.10.

 Python3.6 in old Ubuntu releases
 ================================

-If are you using Ubuntu older than 16.10, you must add a PPA to be able to install Python 3.6 packages.
-To add this PPA use the command:
+If are you using Ubuntu 16.04 or older, you must add a PPA to be able to install Python 3.6 packages.
+To add this PPA, use the command:

 .. code-block:: bash